OSGeo/gdal/gdal/doc/source/drivers/vector/osm.rst

 The customization is essentially which OSM attributes and keys should be translated into OGR layer fields.

-Starting with GDAL 2.0, fields can be computed with SQL expressions (evaluated by SQLite engine) from other fields/tags.
+Fields can be computed with SQL expressions
+(evaluated by SQLite engine) from other fields/tags.
 For example to compute the z_order attribute.